Nathan Jones (song): Supremes version

-"Nathan Jones" is an unusual entry among the Supremes' singles repertoire for several reasons, not the least of which is the fact that all three members of the group (Jean Terrell, Mary Wilson, and Cindy Birdsong) sing the song's lead vocal in unison.
+"Nathan Jones" is an unusual entry among the Supremes' singles repertoire for several reasons: all three members of the group (Jean Terrell, Mary Wilson, and Cindy Birdsong) sing the song's lead vocal in unison.
 Clydie King was asked to sing along with the group to give the song a fuller vocal sound.
 While working on the song, producer Frank Wilson had in mind a rock music style of phrasing for the song, resulting in the unison vocals.
 The unison vocals would repeatedly be dubbed to create a layered harmonic tone.
 In addition, Wilson had his engineer, Cal Harris, use what can (now) be considered classic studio sensibilities to take The Funk Brothers' backing tracks for "Nathan Jones" and give them a phase shifting sound at various points during the song.
 This was accomplished by either using a second recorder (as the Beatles would have done) or (less likely) an outboard processor such as the blue faced MXR flanger.